rwbl/make-lighthouse58/README.md

 ![lighthouse58-w](https://user-images.githubusercontent.com/47274144/52942459-5578ad00-336b-11e9-877e-b5e522618a05.png)

 #### Windows Client Dashboard: developed with B4J.
+(requires installation of B4J and additional libraries - see B4J source).
 * Uses the TinkerForge Brick MQTT Proxy and does not require Node-RED.
 #### Browser Dashboard: developed with B4J.
+(Server B4J code (requires installation of B4J and additional libraries - see B4J source).
 * Runs as a Server on the Control Unit, uses the TinkerForge Brick MQTT Proxy and does not require Node-RED, but requires Java.
 * Responsive design using the w3.css framework.
 * Multiple clients can control the dashboard.
 The state of the controls is updated in the browser for each connected client.